Class Geometry

 Difference(Geometry)

-Computes a Geometry representing the closure of the point-set of the points contained in this Geometry that are not contained in the other Geometry.
+of the points contained in this Geometry that are not contained in

 Declaration